fzqneo/COMP4434/lab/MLlib-datatype.md

 // Create a dense Vector (56.0, 0.0, 78.0) using the factory Vectors
 val dv: Vector = Vectors.dense(56.0, 0.0, 78.0)

 /**
   * Create a sparse vector (56.0, 0.0, 78.0) by specifying its indices and values corresponding to nonzero entries.
-  * 3 is the length of the vector
+  * 3 is the length of the vector.
-  * Array(0,2) specifies the 0-th and 2-nd elements are non-zero
+  * Array(0,2) specifies the 0-th and 2-nd elements are non-zero.
-  * Array(56.0, 78.0) specifies the values of those non-zero elements */
+  * Array(56.0, 78.0) specifies the values of those non-zero elements.
+  */
 val sv1: Vector = Vectors.sparse(3, Array(0, 2), Array(56.0, 78.0))

+/**
-/** Create a sparse vector (56.0, 0.0, 78.0)  by specifying its nonzero entries.
+  * Create a sparse vector (56.0, 0.0, 78.0)  by specifying its nonzero entries.
-  * 3 is the length of the vector
+  * 3 is the length of the vector.
-  * Seq() gives a sequence of (index, value) pairs
+  * Seq() gives a sequence of (index, value) pairs.
-  * (0, 56.0) defines the 0-th element with value 56.0, and so on
+  * (0, 56.0) defines the 0-th element with value 56.0, and so on.
   */
 val sv2: Vector = Vectors.sparse(3, Seq((0, 56.0), (2, 78.0)))
 ```